MHCPCreators/horizonCreatorManual/HorizonTechnicalDoc.md

 )
 ```

-!!! info CodeBlockEvents are the only way for TypeScript and Codeblock scripts to communicate
+!!! info CodeBlockEvents are the only way for TypeScript and [Codeblock scripts](#scripting) to communicate
-    Codeblock scripts are unable to use either [LocalEvents](#local-events) or [NetworkEvents](#network-events), thus the only method of communication between them is via [CodeBlockEvents](#code-block-events).
+    [Codeblock scripts](#scripting) are unable to use either [LocalEvents](#local-events) or [NetworkEvents](#network-events), thus the only method of communication between them is via [CodeBlockEvents](#code-block-events).

 !!! bug Sending a CodeBlockEvent with an Asset parameter to scripts with 'local' execution mode will throw a silent error.
     If you do try to send an Asset in a CodeBlockEvent from a script executing on the [server](#clients-devices-and-the-server) to one executing on a [player device](#clients-devices-and-the-server), the server script execution will be silently killed at the point where you try to send the event.
-Recall that unless you are communicating with Codeblock scripts, the **advice is to never use custom CodeBlockEvents**.
+Recall that unless you are communicating with [Codeblock scripts](#scripting), the **advice is to never use custom CodeBlockEvents**.
 Use [LocalEvents](#local-events) and [NetworkEvents](#network-events) for all your event sending and receiving.

-!!! danger A TypeScript connecting to an entity with an attached Codeblock script can lead to issues.
+!!! danger A TypeScript connecting to an entity with an attached [Codeblock scripts](#scripting) can lead to issues.
-    Some times TypeScript and Codeblock scripts will "fight each other" when both listening to events from the same entity.
+    Some times TypeScript and [Codeblock scripts](#scripting) will "fight each other" when both listening to events from the same entity.
 It is a subtle bug that doesn't appear in all cases.
-However we recommend: **do not have TypeScript and Codeblock scripts listen to events from the same entity**.
+However we recommend: **do not have TypeScript and [Codeblock scripts](#scripting) listen to events from the same entity**.

-    Example: Imagine a [trigger](#trigger-gizmo) that has a Codeblock script attached to it that listens to [trigger enter](#trigger-entry-and-exit) on `self` (Codeblock's version of `this.entity`).
+    Example: Imagine a [trigger](#trigger-gizmo) that has a [Codeblock script](#scripting) attached to it that listens to [trigger enter](#trigger-entry-and-exit) on `self` (Codeblock's version of `this.entity`).
 If you then have a TypeScript script also connect to the [trigger enter](#trigger-entry-and-exit) event then it turns out that neither script will receive trigger events for that trigger.

 ### Network Events